EllaBrands/stanDev/Developer-Process.md

 If you prefer a personal workflow that involves committing changes that do not pass tests, it is possible to clean up your history.
 Git provides a number of tools for "rewriting history," as discussed in Chacon's book, <i>Pro Git</i>, in the chapter "[Rewriting History](http://git-scm.com/book/en/Git-Tools-Rewriting-History)."
 In particular, a process known as rebasing (followed by a fresh commit) allows you to compose a sequence of previous commits into a single commit that is visible from the outside.

+#### Information to Inlcude in Pull Request

+Pull requests should all include answers to all of the following questions or indicate why they're not relevant:

+* Summary:  What does this pull request do in general terms?

+Example:  Improve adaptation for NUTS.

+* Intended Effect: What is the expected effect of the pull request?
+Specifically, indicate how the behavior will be different than before the pull request.

+Example:  Adaptation is broken down from one window into three, one for step-size adjustment and basic convergence, one for covariance matrix esimtation, and a final step-size adjustment.

+* How to Verify: How can revieweres verify the request has the intended effect?
+This should include descriptions of any new tests that are added or old tests that are updated.
+It should also indicate how the code was tested.

+Example:  a new unit test was added for underlying behavior and two sample models which should converge now and didn't converge before.

+* Side Effects:  Does the pull request contain any side effects?
+This should list non-obvious things that have changed in the request.

+Example: fixed an existing bug in previous NUTS code that was needed for the new behavior;
+non-obvious things that had to change to accomodate the request)

+* Documentation:  If the pull request is user facing, how is it documented?
+Are there examples of how to use the new behavior that users need to know about?

+Example:  added documentation for three new parameters in command, explained behavior in sampler description.

+* Reviewer Suggestions:  Who should look at the pull request for code review?
+Barring a need for a specific reviewer, we'll try a round-robin assignment and attempt to balance the quantity of contributed code with the quantity of other code reviewed.

 #### 5.2  Steps for Pull Requests

 First, if the pull request is for a feature branch, update branch `develop` and merge it into the current branch.
 If the request is for a hotfix branch, no merge is necessary.